BradfordMedeiros/raspberry-pi-build-server/README.md

 2. Run command: set-build-repo <github url to  clone>.
 This repo needs to have a file called build-raspberry.sh.
  You can do whatever you want in here, but I use it to build some  software and host it automatically on my pi.

-This default to running a daily "build" (defaults to never)

-3. set-build-frequency <hourly/daily/weekly/never/ cron '<some raw cron expression'>
+3. set-build-frequency <hourly/daily/weekly/never/ cron '<some raw cron expression'>   (defaults to never)

 note that if a build is still occuring when the next scheduled build kicks off, the build will  simply occur on the next interval.
 There is no locking mechanism, but it's easy enough to add one.